 When it comes to determining your rights as a partner, we consult a team of financial professionals, such as forensic accountants and business valuation experts, to assist in negotiations and, if necessary, litigation.

 If you are involved in a dispute with other partners to a partnership agreement, you should consult experienced, dedicated and savvy attorneys to protect your interests.
-Contact Mitchell L. Feldman, Esq., Florida’s partnership dispute attorneys.
+Contact Feldman Williams, PLLC, Florida’s partnership dispute attorneys.

 Question: Does the minority partner have a reasonable expectation of continued employment?

 Florida follows many states, such as New York, New Jersey, Texas, Utah, North Dakota and Pennsylvania, in recognizing a reasonable expectation of continued employment.
 In these cases, the courts deem the termination of the minority partner’s employment as oppressive and unlawful conduct in breach of their fiduciary duty of loyalty and good faith.
 The remedy for the minority partner is severance payment and forcing the partnership to be dissolved.
 In some cases, the courts hold that the decision to terminate the minority partner and stop paying his or her salary was oppressive conduct, calling for dissolution of the partnership.

 Q: What happens if a retired partner dies?

 The survivors, such as a surviving spouse may have a reasonable expectation of continued salary or wages, plus share of the profits that the retired shareholder was receiving.